Virtual Quantum Markov Chains: Quantifying Non-Markovianity

-The sampling overhead of virtual recovery is closely related to the physical implementability of HPTP maps~\cite{Jiang2020} and can be determined via the following semidefinite programmings (SDPs)~\cite{boyd2004convex}, both of which evaluate to $2^{\nu(\rho_{ABC})}$. \begin{shaded}
+This quantifier for non-Markovianity bears nice properties.
+Firstly, it is closely related to the physical implementability of HPTP maps~\cite{Jiang2020} and can be determined via the following semidefinite programmings (SDPs)~\cite{boyd2004convex,Mironowicz_2024}, both of which evaluate to $2^{\nu(\rho_{ABC})}$.

-\end{shaded} We retain the derivation of the dual SDP in Appendix~\ref{appendix:sdp_sampling}.
-It is easy to see that $\nu(\rho_{ABC}) \geq 0$ for $\rho_{ABC}$ being a VQMC and $\nu(\rho_{ABC}) = 0$ if and only if $\rho_{ABC}$ is a quantum Markov chain.
-After determining the optimal sampling overhead of a given VQMC $\rho_{ABC}$, we sample $\cN_{B\rightarrow BC}^{(s)}$ from $\{\cN_1,\cN_2\}$ with probability $c_1/(c_1+c_2)$ and $c_2/(c_1+c_2)$ in the $s$-th round out of a total of $S$ sampling rounds.
-Subsequently, we apply $\cN_{B\rightarrow BC}$ to the subsystem $B$ of the corrupted state $\rho_{AB}$ and measure the entire state in the eigenbasis of the observable $O$.
-If $\cN_2$ is selected, we annotate the measurement outcome with a `$-$'.
-After $S$ rounds of sampling, we obtain an estimation for the expectation value $\tr(O\rho_{ABC})$.
-To achieve an estimation within an error $\epsilon$ with a probability no less than $1-\delta$, the number of total sampling times $S$ is estimated by Hoeffding's inequality~\cite{hoeffding2012collected} as